chnn/like-slack-but-useless/README.md

 ember build
 ```

-Then run the go server:
+Then from the root of the project directory, run the go server:

 ```
 go get ./...